cnidaire/Master1_Internship/report.md

 ## Implementation with Python
 ### Improving the database
-The goal was to use the current database and then by extracting the unannotated sequences, make a BLAST using NCBI (ref) and extract sequences with a relevant alignment and then enrich the database with it.
+The goal was to use the current database and then by extracting the unannotated sequences, make a BLAST using NCBI (XXX ref) and extract sequences with a relevant alignment and then enrich the database with it.

 However, it appears to be a bad idea because:
 1. It has been manually updated and hence there is a possibility of human errors
 2. It is not updated automatically.
-Recently, the general bacteria taxonomy has changed (Prokaryotic taxonomy and nomenclature in the age of big sequence data: ISME journal https://www.nature.com/articles/s41396-021-00941-x) and the file had to but updated manually.
+Recently, the general bacteria taxonomy has changed [@hugenholtz_prokaryotic_2021] and the file had to but updated manually.
-3. The first database has been created using ARBitrator (ARBitrator: a software pipeline for on-demand retrieval of auto-curated *nifH* sequences from GenBank), and due to the way it was created, it contained some non-*nifH* sequences and miss some of the *nifH* sequences.
+3. The first database has been created using ARBitrator [@heller_arbitrator_2014], and due to the way it was created, it contained some non-*nifH* sequences and miss some of the *nifH* sequences.
 As the current database is based on the one created with ARBitrator, there are still the same problems.

 For all these reasons, building a new fully automatized database from scratch would be more reasonable than improving and building on top of something we are not fully confident in.